 Soon, they left the town behind, and Dorelle could see something glisten in the far distance.

 Yes, but we won’t go that far today.

-In fact, Kranis spiraled down sooner than Dorelle had expected, landing near a camp with tents.
+In fact, Kranis spiraled down sooner than Dorelle had expected, landing near a camp with several tents.
 Two dragons roared a greeting, and two older men walked towards them.

 Hinesi slid off her dragon’s back, and Dorelle hurried to do the same.